bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 [Trino UI](http://localhost:8080) and log in using any username (it doesn't matter since no security is set up).

-Move the customer data from the tiny generated tpch data into Backblaze B2 uing a CTAS query.
+Move the customer data from the tiny generated tpch data into Backblaze B2 using a CTAS query.
 Run the following query and if you like, watch it running on the Trino UI:

 ```
 CREATE TABLE b2.tiny.customer
 WITH (
     format = 'ORC',
-    external_location = 's3a://tiny/customer/'
+    external_location = 's3a://trino-tiny/customer/'
 )
 AS SELECT * FROM tpch.tiny.customer;
 ```

-Go back to the [Backblaze B2 UI](http://localhost:9000), and click under the tiny bucket.
+Go back to the [Backblaze B2 UI](https://secure.backblaze.com/b2_buckets.htm), and click the **Upload/Download** button for the `trino-tiny` bucket.
 You will now see a `customer` directory generated from that table and underneath that directory will be a file with a name comprised of uuid and date.
-This is the orc file generated by the trino runtime residing in Backblaze B2.
+This is the orc file generated by the Trino runtime residing in Backblaze B2.

 Now there is a table under Backblaze B2, you can query this data by checking the following.

 ```
 SELECT * FROM b2.tiny.customer LIMIT 50;
 ```